 5G could enable bandwidth-intensive processes such as augmented reality (AR), virtual reality (VR), and real-time data transmission and analytics on a larger scale.
 This can affect all areas of the business.

 Overall, 5G technology has the potential to improve many aspects of business operations and can help businesses remain competitive in the digital economy.
 It is also expected to improve many aspects of our lives and society, but the full impact is yet to be seen.

 Is 5G better than average?

 5G can be significantly faster than 4G and 3G and deliver speeds as fast as WiFi.
 With incredible speeds of up to 20 Gbps, you can download 8K movies in seconds, experience technologies like VR, AR, and autonomous driving, and connect more devices than ever.

 5G testing Opensignal found that 5G mmWave is the fastest of all WiFi and bi-directional, but home/office WiFi is shorter than 5G at sub-6 GHz bi-directional.
 Even 4G LTE downloads are more immediate than public WiFi, and public and home/office WiFi uploads are faster than LTE.

 If your phone is having trouble finding a solid signal on any network, it will use more battery.
 This is much more likely with the current minimum range of 5G.
 The bottom line is that using 5G under appropriate circumstances can drain more battery power than 4G.

 Is 5G harmful to your privacy?

-Some people worry that 5G networks will have negative health effects, such as increased levels of radiation that can make us sick.
+Some people worry that 5G networks will have adverse health effects, such as increased levels of radiation that can make us sick.
 However, there is no concrete evidence to support these fears.